-The military is outside the control of the government, operating independently and with significant powers under the 2008 Constitution, which it drafted.
-Some parts of the country are under the control of armed organisations made up of different ethnic groups.
+Elections in November 2015 brought an end to direct military rule and Myanmar was ruled by a government led by the National League for Democracy (NLD), although the military remained outside the control of the government, operating independently and with significant powers under the 2008 Constitution, which it drafted.
+Some parts of the country remain under the control of armed organisations made up of different ethnic groups.

 A very brief history

 Since Myanmar regained its independence from British colonial rule in 1948, successive central governments, dominated by members of the largest ethnic and religious group in the country, Burman Buddhists, have tried to impose their ideology of Burma as a Burman Buddhist country.

 This has compounded the mistrust many ethnic people have of the majority Burman ethnic group, due to a history or repression and discrimination against ethnic people by Burmese Kings before colonial times.